jaimegc/Covid19Tracker/README.md

 <b>⚠️ WARNING: ⚠️</b> The data provided and used for the generation of these products comes from the aggregation of different sources, each of which with different update times and frequencies.
 Additionally, each country has its own accounting criteria, so comparisons of data between countries or regions, and even within them over time, may not be representative of reality.
 An example is the case of positive cases that depend not only on the spread of the disease but also on the number of tests that are carried out.

 ## Tests, tests and more tests

+The tests are a mix of different frameworks, libraries, patterns, techniques, etc. You can see the same tests written differently.

 <p align="left">
   <img src="./art/unit_tests_pyramid.png" height="200"/>